About Luc P. Beaudoin

 - At Simon Fraser University, the academic home of my Cognitive Productivity Research Project: Adjunct Professor of Education, and Adjunct Professor of Cognitive Science.

-I am working on these projects.
+I am working on a number of cognitive science-related R&D projects.

 Longish Bio from Undergraduate Days to Today

 - My undergraduate was in Psychology, with an honour’s thesis on computer modeling the evolution of vision.
-My supervisor was Claude Lamontagne (himself a Ph.D. in AI [vision] from the U of Edinburgh).
+My supervisor was Claude Lamontagne (himself a Ph.D. in AI [vision] from the U. of Edinburgh).